Chuck Steel: Night of the Trampires: Plot

 Van Rental and Steel are captured by Cular where it's revealed that Chuck's wife did not die, but left him for a clown, and he kept it a secret to protect his image.
 The pair are then tied up while Cular and her Trampires go to the circus, where the governor would be, to execute their plan.
-Bubbles helps the two escape, but in the process is killed by a Trampire pig, who then carries off Van Rental.
+Giggles helps the two escape, but in the process is killed by a Trampire pig, who then carries off Van Rental.
 Steel returns to his apartment to arm himself for the final showdown, but finds his landlord Gussman and pet parrot are Trampires too, and they accidentally set of Chuck's apartment's self-destruct, and Chuck and his weapons are blown onto the street.
 He then wakes up in a homeless town, where it's revealed that the non-Trampire homeless of L.A. know about the monsters and, due to a crude drawing discovered by a man called 'The Wise One' believe that Chuck is the chosen one to defeat the Master.

 Chuck then goes to the circus with the homeless, and are joined by Van Rental where the final showdown ensues.
 A massive battle takes place where most of the Trampires are killed, but Cular then reveals her true form, a gargantuan gargoyle-like creature with tongues for nipples and a giant womb that opens up and ensnares people with a massive tentacle.
 She manages to grab the Governor, who then reveals that he is in fact an Illuminati Lizard, and fights her.
-During this, Chuck succumbs to the bite and becomes a Trampire, but by using his ex-wife’s crucifix necklace, he turns himself back into a human, and he and Van Rental manage to defeat the Master through a combination of wooden-tipped bullets, Holy Coffee and shoving the crucifix necklace down her mouth, though her liver survives.
+During this, Chuck succumbs to the bite and becomes a Trampire, but by using his ex-wife's crucifix necklace, he turns himself back into a human, and he and Van Rental manage to defeat the Master through a combination of wooden-tipped bullets, Holy Coffee and shoving the crucifix necklace down her mouth, though her liver survives.
 As Chuck then proceeds to fight the governor, Van Rental then stakes the Masters liver, and both are eventually destroyed once and for all.

 Steel then find his ex-wife, where it is revealed that the break-up letter that she sent him was actually written by the clown she left him for, and the she does still love him, but can't be with him because he's not a clown.

 As Chuck and Van Rental exit the circus, Van Rental explains that there are still other creatures out there to fight, to which Chuck then asks him 'Face or Balls?' (in reference to which one he'll punch).